bennymeg/Fabrication-Toolkit/README.md

 Add 'MPN' field with the LCSC component part number to the footprint component options.

 ### Ignore Footprint in Production Files
-Select 'Exclude form position files' or 'Exclude form BOM' in the footprint component options to ignore te footprint from the relevant file.
+Select 'Exclude from position files' or 'Exclude from BOM' in the footprint component options to ignore te footprint from the relevant file.

 ## Author